lawrenceperp/MakerExperiments/README.md

             // how many amount of USD (after leverage) to provide in the liquidity "LIQUIDITY_AMOUNT": 0,

-            // the offset to upper price and lower price of the liquidity range.
+            // the offset to lower price of the liquidity range.
-            // e.g. if set to 0.5, it will provide liquidity with range [current price / 1.5, current price * 1.5]
+            // e.g. if set to 0.5, it will provide liquidity with range [current price / 1.5]
-            "LIQUIDITY_RANGE_OFFSET": 0.5,
+            "LIQUIDITY_RANGE_OFFSET_LOWER": 0.5,
+            // the offset to upper price of the liquidity range.
+            // e.g. if set to 0.5, it will provide liquidity with range [current price * 1.5]
+            "LIQUIDITY_RANGE_OFFSET_UPPER":0.5,

             // the offset to adjust range liquidity.
             // e.g. if set to 0.1, it will adjust liquidity when the current price goes out of the range [market price / 1.1, market price * 1.1]